hamed-RM/titanic/README.md

-# implementation of kaggle titanic chalange
+# implementation of kaggle titanic challenge